ThosRTanner/notepad-pp-linter/README.md

   - You should get a popup telling you to restart notepad++.
 If you don't, you probably forgot to run in admin mode.
   - Restart notepad++ in normal mode.
 - Go to Plugins -> Linter++ -> Edit config.
   - This will give you a blank configuration file.
 Edit to taste.

-## Changes from the linter plugin.
+## Changes from the linter plugin

 1. It has a docking window similar to that provided by the jslint plugin, which displays a list of all the detected errors in the file (by default sorted by line), and the tool which detected the issue.
 1. The window will also display (in a separate tab) any messages resulting from failures to execute checker programs.